 Physical fitness can mean so many things to different people.
 Whether it’s simply moving your body, or strengthening muscles through weight training, improving yourself and reaching your potential are great reasons for getting fit.
-With all the fitness gadgets and high energy workout DVDs out there, it seems quite often that people forget to include some simple things like flexibility training to their workout plans.
+With all the fitness gadgets and high energy workout programs out there, it seems quite often that people forget to include some simple things like flexibility training to their workout plans.

 This can help keep muscles healthy and functioning at their best, even though it only takes a few minutes.

 There has been controversy over how stretching helps or hurts you when you add it in before or after your workouts, and evidence can be found for just about any viewpoint.
 We may not all want to do the splits any time soon, but just about everyone could use a little more flexibility.